munikeraragon/WP_vulnerabilities/wordpress-data/wp-content/plugins/rsvpmaker/README.txt

 Norwegian: Thomas Nybø

+German: Björn Wilkens

 Thank you!

-POT source file for translators updated May 2020

 == Installation ==

 1. Upload the entire `rsvpmaker` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Visit the RSVPMaker options page to configure default values for RSVP email notifications, etc.
+1. Ensure you have enabled directory-style permalinks so the address to events is displayed in the format /rsvpmaker/my-event/ rather than ?rsvpmaker=my-event -- see [http://codex.wordpress.org/Using_Permalinks](http://codex.wordpress.org/Using_Permalinks)
 1. Check that you have set the timezone for your site on the Settings -> General WordPress admin screen
-1. Add the Gutenberg block for the RSVPMaker events listing to a page on your site.
-For the Classic Editor, see the documentation for shortcodes you can use to create an events listing page, or a list of event headlines for the home page.
+1. See the documentation for shortcodes you can use to create an events listing page, or a list of event headlines for the home page.
 Use the RSVPMaker widget if you would like to add an events listing to your WordPress sidebar.
 1. OPTIONAL: Depending on your theme, you may want to create a single-rsvpmaker.php template to prevent confusion between the post date and the event date (move the post date display code to the bottom or just remove it).
 A sample for the Twentyten theme is included with this distribution.
-1. OPTIONAL: To enable online payments for events, obtain a PayPal API signature and password.
+1. OPTIONAL: To enable online payments for events, obtain a PayPal API signature and password, edit the included paypal-constants.php file, and upload it (ideally to a location outside of web root).
+Record the file location on the settings screen.
 1. OPTIONAL: Install [RSVPMaker Excel](http://wordpress.org/extend/plugins/rsvpmaker-excel) if you want the ability to export RSVP reports to a spreadsheet.
+1. OPTIONAL: You can override any of the functions in rsvpmaker-pluggable.php by creating your own rsvpmaker-custom.php file and adding it to the plugins directory (the directory above the rsvpmaker folder).
+You can, for example, override the function that displays the RSVP form to include more, fewer, or different fields.

 For basic usage, you can also have a look at the [plugin homepage](http://www.rsvpmaker.com/).

 == Frequently Asked Questions ==

+= Why am I getting a "page not found" error? =

+A minority of users report that the RSVPMaker permalinks don't function properly in the default configuration.
+Go to the RSVPMaker options settings screen and check the box for "Tweak Permalinks."
+This should clear up the problem by making WordPress reset the permalinks.

+Also ensure you have enabled directory-style permalinks so the address to events is displayed in the format /rsvpmaker/my-event/ rather than ?rsvpmaker=my-event -- see [http://codex.wordpress.org/Using_Permalinks](http://codex.wordpress.org/Using_Permalinks).

 = Where can I get more information about using RSVPMaker? =